osecaue/freighter/docs/docs/guide/account.md

 ## Custom RPC

-Freighter configures it's own RPCs for the base networks, but you can configure a "custom network" in order to bring your own [Horizon instance](https://developers.stellar.org/docs/data/horizon) and/or [RPC instance](https://github.com/stellar/soroban-rpc) into Freighter as a data source.
+Freighter configures its own RPCs for the base networks, but you can configure a "custom network" in order to bring your own [Horizon instance](https://developers.stellar.org/docs/data/horizon) and/or [RPC instance](https://github.com/stellar/soroban-rpc) into Freighter as a data source.

 You can click on the on current network using the tab in the upper right corner of the screen, and select "Add custom network" from the dropdown.
 At this point you can configure a custom network to be used in Freighter.